Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard.md

 ## Scanning Z Probe

-The Duet 3 Rotot Toolboard integrates the same inductive sensing chip as the [Duet 3 Scanning Z Probe](/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe).
+The Duet 3 Roto Toolboard integrates the same inductive sensing chip as the [Duet 3 Scanning Z Probe](/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe).
 It allows for a point mesh of the bed to be built up quickly as no movement in Z is required to read the bed distance, and individual readings happen very quickly.

-Here is an example point map form the SZP on a Duet 3 6HC
+Here is an example point map form the SZP on a Duet 3 Mainboard 6HC
 ![image_792points.png](/duet_boards/duet_3_can_expansion/duet_3_szp/image_792points.png =800x)
-Example mesh of 792 points that took ~20seconds to produce.
+Example mesh of 792 points that took ~20 seconds to produce.

 ### Setup and Calibration